Ahelsamahy/Survive-Line/Practical/projectProgress.md

-## 2022.10.22:
+# 2022.10.22:

- the problem that was found is that list when it is predefined will add elements to it when it is needed, but will make a problem when trying to move the point when a gap is found to move the points forward, as it throw error "out of index" so to make it right, I had to make a predefined list with 800 element inside of it that they are all zero's then before adding element, it will remove the specific zero at its place
+the problem that was found is that list when it is predefined will add elements to it when it is needed, but will make a problem when trying to move the point when a gap is found to move the points forward, as it throw error "out of index" so to make it right, I had to make a predefined list with $800$ element inside of it that they are all zero's then before adding element, it will remove the specific zero at its place

-Ended with problem in trying to figure out a way to fill the gap after the first wave (8ooPx) are generated as filling the gaps doesn't wok after it, problem with adding it to the function addPoint(), is that it will make it a recursive function calling when it ends up in filling the gap with for loop
+Ended with problem in trying to figure out a way to fill the gap after the first wave (8ooPx) are generated as filling the gaps doesn't wok after it, problem with adding it to the function `addPoint()`, is that it will make it a recursive function calling when it ends up in filling the gap with for loop

 ## 2022.10.23:

-Gap problem, say that the gap is over the limit of list (800Px), dealing with it before was just to make the gap limited to the end of list, so if the point is at index 797 and the gap is 10 (that means there will be an out of index at extra index 6) so it was just to make it limited to  (gap = DISPLAY_H - POINTS_I - 1) but the problem is that it wouldn't work on high scale when the amplitude gets higher. to deal with it is to remove the over-points in gap from the beginning of the list and add empty points of the same amount at the end then make the index go back to the new index, back to the same example, it will remove 6 points from the beginning of list then add empty 6 points to the end, and shift the index to 6 points in the back so it stays with the new point
+Gap problem, say that the gap is over the limit of list (800Px), dealing with it before was just to make the gap limited to the end of list, so if the point is at index 797 and the gap is 10 (that means there will be an out of index at extra index 6) so it was just to make it limited to  `(gap = DISPLAY_H - POINTS_I - 1)` but the problem is that it wouldn't work on high scale when the amplitude gets higher. to deal with it is to remove the over-points in gap from the beginning of the list and add empty points of the same amount at the end then make the index go back to the new index, back to the same example, it will remove 6 points from the beginning of list then add empty 6 points to the end, and shift the index to 6 points in the back so it stays with the new point

 ## 2022.10.27:

-filling the gap after the first wave the function does on the first time because the whole list is defined with 0 so there is a gap to go through it and fill, but after the first wave is over, whoever there is a point generated, the addPoint() removes one point from the start to add the new point to the end, so gap can't work at this point and can only keep going after it generates enough points to be extended at, so lets say taht the gap is 20, the wave will generate more than 20 points while the gap is still visible, then run the fillGap() for it
+filling the gap after the first wave the function does on the first time because the whole list is defined with 0 so there is a gap to go through it and fill, but after the first wave is over, whoever there is a point generated, the `addPoint() `removes one point from the start to add the new point to the end, so gap can't work at this point and can only keep going after it generates enough points to be extended at, so lets say that the gap is 20, the wave will generate more than 20 points while the gap is still visible, then run the `fillGap()` for it

 now it is needed to work on the reset function and left collision

-make generate wave in a class, that would make pass points_i as a var to the class and deal with the related functions [generateWav(), addPoint(), checkGap(), fillGap()] all with the same var
+make generate wave in a class, that would make pass `points_i `as a var to the class and deal with the related functions [`generateWav()`, `addPoint()`, `checkGap()`, `fillGap()`] all with the same var

 ## 2022.11.5: